 Estimates of revenues, costs or extent of progress toward completion are revised if circumstances change.
-Any resulting increases or decreases in estimates are reflected in the statement of profit or loss in the period in which the circumstances that give rise to the revision become known by management.
+Any resulting increases or decreases in estimates are reflected in the statement of profit or loss and other comprehensive income in the period in which the circumstances that give rise to the revision become known by management.